Expert technical services for amine units, optimization, reliability, performance improvement, and problem solving

-Amine losses is a problem associated with treating LPG and NGL.
-Amine solvent losses not only cause economic losses but also impact downstream units.
+Amine losses are problems associated with treating LPG, NGL and other liquid hydrocarbons.
+Amine solvent losses not only cause economic loss but also impact downstream units.
 Amine solvent recovery systems are capable of minimizing up to 95% of losses.

 Antifoams minimize foaming in amine solvents.
 Amine units require a specific antifoam to eliminate foam effectively.
 Emulsion breakers on the other hand separate emulsions of the amine solvent with hydrocarbons such as LPG & NGL.

 Corrosion is a common process taking place in most amine units.
-Determining the source of corrosion is critical for implementing correct corrosion control progams that include process changes, monitorng and corrosion inhibitors.
+Determining the source of corrosion is critical for implementing correct corrosion control programs that include process changes, monitoring and corrosion inhibitors.